radish-es/casebook-property/content/cases/_index.md

 ---
-title: Problems
+title: Cases
 type: docs
-weight: 4
+weight: 3
 # Can set the section to collapse here
 bookCollapseSection: true
 ---

-Need to implement list template to list all problems.
+These are the cases.